 I’ve always had a passion for financial planning for as far back as I can remember.
 I received my bachelor’s degree in engineering and started down that career track.
 But I continued to move toward the business world by earning a masters degree in management & finance while working during the day.
 After receiving my MBA, I started managing business divisions in large companies, but still could not stop the financial planning field from calling to me.

 After more than 20 years of corporate leadership positions, I decided to take my career in a different direction to fulfill my passion fully.
 I returned to college again to complete the educational requirements, passed the CFP® examination and fulfilled the required years of relevant experience.
 Now, as a CERTIFIED FINANCIAL PLANNER™ professional, I’m able to bring high quality and affordable financial advice to everyone the way I always wanted; with no minimum asset requirements, no commissions and no product sales of any kind.
-To achieve my goal of financial planning made convenient and available for all, I travel to local clients and offer virtual planning options for others.

 The CFP® certification is a voluntary certification; no federal or state law or regulation requires financial planners to hold CFP® certification.
 It is recognized in the United States and a number of other countries for its (1) high standard of professional education; (2) stringent code of conduct and standards of practice; and (3) ethical requirements that govern professional engagements with clients.